inspec/inspec/docs/resources.rst

 postgres_session -- DONE
 =====================================================
-Use the ``postgres_session`` audit resource to test SQL commands run against a |postgresql| database.
+Use the ``postgres_session`` InSpec resource to test SQL commands run against a |postgresql| database.

 Syntax -- DONE
 -----------------------------------------------------
-A ``postgres_session`` audit resource block declares the username and password to use for the session, and then the command to be run.
+A ``postgres_session`` InSpec resource block declares the username and password to use for the session, and then the command to be run.
 For example:

 .. code-block:: ruby